 Example 4: Land for Sale, Call Today!

-After the headline, you’ll want to compile a list of details about the property.
+After the headline, you’ll want to include relevant details about the property.
 This section, known as “property information,” is a list of facts about the listing.
 There really isn’t much subjectivity in this section.

 At a minimum, this section should include the property type and property facts.

-- Property type: This is your chance to describe the property starting with type: Residential, Office, Retail, Industrial, etc. You can also further clarify by stating the condition of the property by qualifying that type as “Class A” (the highest-end category) or Class B or C – terms that are often used when describing a type of commercial real estate.
-For residential real estate, you’ll want to specify whether the property type is single family, a duplex, a multifamily, or land zoned for residential development.
+- Property type: This is your chance to describe the property starting with type: Residential, Office, Retail, Industrial, etc. You can also further clarify by stating the condition of the property by qualifying that type as “Class A” (the highest-end category) or Class B or C .
+These classifications are standard terms used to describe a type of commercial real estate.
+For residential real estate, you’ll want to specify whether the property type is single-family, a duplex, a multifamily, or land zoned for residential development.

-- Property facts: This section will give an overview of the building measurements, such as square footage, number of units and acreage.
-It should also state what year the property was built, the assessed value, and tax rate.
-If the subject property is income producing, be sure to list net and gross income in this section, as well as operating expenses and perhaps even an overview of the rent roll.
-These are all figures that serious investors will want to know.
+- Property facts: This section will give an overview of the building measurements, such as square footage, number of units, and acreage.
+It should also state what year the property was built, the assessed value, and the tax rate.
+If it’s an income-producing property, be sure to list net and gross income in this section, as well as operating expenses and perhaps even an overview of the rent roll.
+These are all figures that serious investors will want to know before moving forward.

 But say the kitchen hasn’t been touched in 41 years.
 Do you point that out?
-Sure, you can, but subtly.
-Talk about the home having value-add potential: “Oversized kitchen awaits your inspiration and personal touches!” is a kind way of saying that the kitchen will need to be renovated.
+Possibly, but do so subtly.
+Talk about the home having value-add potential: “Oversized kitchen awaits your inspiration and personal touches!” is one way of saying that the kitchen needs renovation.